Zainab-Omar/post-grad-ruby-projects/README.md

 but there is so much more that can be done to make them better.

 Think about what features could be added to your CLI project.
-In particular, what can be added to make the project more interesting to potential employers?
+In particular, what can be added to make the project more attractive to potential employers?
 Some things to consider:

 - Are there any 'dead-ends' in your project?
 Maybe you started to add a feature,